You’re vulnerable. And cyber attackers know it.

 This blog is one of two contributed by Ofer Israeli reflecting on important discussions about threat trends that took place at Team8’s recent CIO & CISO Summit in Tel Aviv.

 Vulnerability management (VM) is a core security function tasked with reducing the enterprise attack surface.
-Hot-button issues among VM vendors and practitioners include how to improve prioritization of patching, and how to reduce the number of days it takes to patch critical systems.
+Hot-button issues among VM vendors and practitioners include how to improve prioritisation of patching, and how to reduce the number of days it takes to patch critical systems.
 Patching discipline is important and these challenges must be overcome—but times have changed.
 From the attacker’s perspective, exploiting vulnerabilities is taking a backseat to other methods of attack.
 For defenders to get ahead of current threats, it’s urgent to address an entirely different dimension of the attack surface—one that has unfortunately barely hit the radar.

 More apps, more vulnerabilities…. more exploits?